The Work

 Ahume

-Silk and wool scarves stocked in Ahume's Cotswolds physical store under the Bhavna Rishi London label — an own-label retail relationship that ran from 2016 to 2019.
-A Cotswolds audience that values quality provenance and considered design.
+Silk and wool scarves stocked in Ahume's Scotland store under the Bhavna Rishi London label, an own-label retail relationship that ran from 2016 to 2019.
+Ahume is a shop since 1929 specialising in country menswear and womenswear, with a Scottish audience that values quality provenance and considered design.

 Looking for a production partner for heritage or cultural retail?